parente/tott/doc/sessions/intro.rst

 Exercises
 ~~~~~~~~~

-* Continue with assignment #0 if you have not yet run *tottbox* successfully.
+* Continue with the setup assignment if you have not yet run *tottbox* successfully.
 * Use git to clone the etherpad-lite project on GitHub.
 Figure out how to run it with the default settings (hint: find the docs).
 Figure out what it does and how another classmate can access it to try it with you.
 * Modify the Vagrant file to mount a second directory shared between your host box and *tottbox*.
 Use the NodeJS package manager to install `http-server`.
 Start it running.
 Visit the port on localhost.
 What do you see?